Telepact/telepact/README.md

 ### Why do functions in jAPI not support positional arguments?

-jAPI functions are automatically associated with an input struct and an output struct that API designers can use to colloquially define arguments and return values, respectively.
-The colloquial arguments being supplied via the input struct will be inherently unordered due to the nature of JSON objects, and there is no way to approximate traditional positional arguments at the root of the Request Message Body.
+jAPI functions are automatically associated with an argument struct and an result struct that API designers can use to colloquially define arguments and return values, respectively.
+The colloquial arguments being supplied via the argument struct will be inherently unordered due to the nature of JSON objects, and there is no way to approximate traditional positional arguments at the root of the Request Message Body.

 This design decision is intentional.
 Positional arguments are a significant risk that provoke backwards incompatible changes through seemingly innocent API